OBOAcademy/obook/docs/tutorial/sparql.md

 # Basic SPARQL for OBO Engineers

 In this tutorial we introduce SPARQL, with a particular spin on how we use it across OBO ontologies.
+Following this tutorial should give you a sense of how we use SPARQL across OBO, without going too much into technical details.
+You can find concrete tutorials on how to generate reports or QC checks with ROBOT and ODK towards the end of this page.

 ## Preparation